Special Topics courses open space for new ideas and emerging practices across art, media and design.

 Topic: Art and Labour

-This course will examine the intersection of art and labour in the history of art since 1950.
+This course will examine the intersection of art and labour in art through readings, discussion, presentations and field trips to local galleries.
 Looking to historical shifts in art and industry, the process of de-skilling, and the rise of the “art worker,” we will consider the complex of artistic labour and productive labour.
-Through critical texts that extend and challenge traditional Marxist analysis, we will look to how artists have addressed exploitation and the concealed conditions of underpaid and unpaid labour, and how artists index the specificities of global capitalism today.
+Through critical texts that extend and challenge traditional Marxist analysis, we will look to how artists have addressed exploitation and the concealed conditions of underpaid and unpaid labour.
+Attending to how racialized and gendered bodies, capacities, resources, and geographies are actively produced through the social processes of colonial racial capitalism, we will consider how artists index the specificities of global capitalism today.

 HUMN-306-SU01 – HUMN-306 Studies in Humanities: Design (3 Credits)